 Owner-operators lease their vehicles to carriers and provide them with drivers.
 The vehicle may be licensed in the name of the owner-operator, in which case the fees are based on his or her operational records.
 The owner-operator retains control of the license plates and cab card.
+A copy of the lease agreement should be provided as documentation.

 On the other hand, the carrier leasing the vehicle may be the license holder.
-If so, both the owner-operators and the carrier's names appear on the registration.
-The fees are then based on the records of the carrier and the license plates and cab card are controlled by the carrier.
+If so, both the owner-operators and the carrier's names must appear on the registration.
+The fees are then based on the records of the carrier, and the license plates and cab card are controlled by the carrier.
+A copy of the lease agreement should be provided as documentation.

-If the owner-operator leaves the carrier's fleet, the carrier can delete the vehicle from the registered fleet by submitting a Schedule A/E application to the Department of Revenue's Motor Carrier office.
+If the owner-operator leaves the carrier's fleet, the carrier can delete the vehicle from the registered fleet by submitting a supplement on your sd.motorcarrierconnect.com account, along with the plate off the truck you are wanting to delete to the Department of Revenue's Motor Carrier office.

-Actual distance needs to be used as a basis for application regardless if an owner-operator is leasing onto another carrier who is operating under that carrier's DOT number.
+Actual distance needs to be used as a basis for application even if an owner-operator is leasing onto another carrier who is operating under that carrier's DOT number.
 Actual distance is that which was traveled by the owner-operator as reported on the carrier's original account at renewal time.